aaronwuus/COVID19/README.md

 # COVID19
-Some tools to against COVID-19
+Some tools for remote work

 keep your team or skype activated!